bbelderbos/own_movie_site/README.md

-# own_movie_site
+# Your own movie site in less than one minute with OMDb API and Python

-* copy and paste top 250 movies from [imdb[(http://www.imdb.com/chart/top) and put in file called inimdb-top-rated.txt file
+* copy and paste top 250 movies from [imdb](http://www.imdb.com/chart/top) and put in file called inimdb-top-rated.txt file

     $ head  imdb-top-rated.txt
       1. The Shawshank Redemption (1994)  9.2